pubnub/pi-house/python/README.md

 # how to use the UI?

 ## PubNub console?

+At this point, if you are running the python script, open [PubNub Developer Console and Debugger](http://www.pubnub.com/console/), put in the same keys and channel name used in the above python script, you will see the temperature readings on `sensor`.
 ## whats the deal with visualization?

 ## how to use this?

 ## conclusion